Persona2Web: Benchmarking Personalized Web Agents for Contextual Reasoning with User History: Experiments

-\paragraph{Task completion alone cannot measure personalization capability.} For personalized web agents, task success depends on both personalization and navigation, and weakness in either leads to failure.
+Across both agent architectures, proprietary models (o3 and GPT-4.1) substantially outperform open-source models, achieving success rates of 6--13\% under history access, while most open-source models remain below 5\%.
+Among open-source backbones, Qwen3-80B-Instruct is the only model that approaches proprietary-level performance in specific settings.
+These results suggest that both agent architecture and backbone model capacity jointly constrain personalization performance. \paragraph{Web agents cannot handle ambiguous queries without user history.} Under no-history scheme, all models across both agents achieve 0\% success.
+This confirms that web agents cannot resolve ambiguous queries without access to user history.
+Notably, the two agents exhibit distinct failure patterns.
+AgentOccam achieves approximately 2$\times$ higher intent satisfaction than Browser-Use by substituting missing values with random values, prioritizing task completion over accuracy.
+In contrast, Browser-Use requests user clarification and terminates execution, prioritizing accuracy over completion but resulting in task abandonment.
+In both cases, ambiguity remains unresolved.
+This inability to handle ambiguity cannot be captured through existing benchmarks that provide explicit queries, which highlights the necessity of our \textit{clarify-to-personalize} queries and user history. \paragraph{Task completion alone cannot measure personalization capability.} For personalized web agents, task success depends on both personalization and navigation, and weakness in either leads to failure.
 For instance, Browser-Use with Llama-3.3-70B under pre-execution achieves $\pavg=0.680$ but only $\text{Intent}=0.197$, which results in $\text{SR}=0.02$.
 Conversely, AgentOccam with Gemini-2.5-Flash under on-demand achieves $\text{Intent}=0.403$ but only $\pavg=0.486$, which also results in $\text{SR}=0.02$.
 Both cases record the same low success rate, yet they fail for opposite reasons.
 Llama succeeds at personalization but struggles with navigation, while Gemini navigates reasonably but fails at personalization.
 That is, task completion alone cannot distinguish whether failures arise from incorrect personalization or ineffective navigation.
-Our reasoning-aware evaluation framework resolves this by evaluating personalization and navigation separately.
+Our reasoning-aware evaluation framework resolves this by evaluating personalization and navigation separately. \paragraph{History access schemes reveal backbone strengths.} Some backbone models consistently perform better under a specific scheme regardless of agent architecture.
+For instance, GPT-4.1 consistently achieves higher $\pavg$ under on-demand than pre-execution across both agents, while Qwen3-80B-Instruct and Llama-3.3-70B show the opposite pattern, performing relatively better under pre-execution.
+This indicates that the two schemes capture different capabilities of these models as mentioned in Section~\ref{subsec:accessscheme}.
+Based on this result, GPT-4.1 appears better suited for situational awareness, while Qwen3-80B-Instruct and Llama-3.3-70B are for long-horizon planning.